The 5 Best Cast Iron Skillets, According to Our Tests

 Can I use soap when I wash my cast iron skillet?

-There is some debate about whether or not you should use soap on your cast iron.
-"I wash mine in hot soapy water and then thoroughly dry it with a cloth, Willis said.
-"That's the way my grandmother did it, and I just think not washing the skillet is unsanitary."
-If the pan looks dry, shell apply a light coating of mineral oil and place it in a cooling oven to ensure any residual moisture is gone.
-If she finds caked-on bits, she uses salt as a natural scrub.
+There is some debate about the use of soap on cast iron.
+"I wash mine in hot soapy water and then thoroughly dry it with a cloth," Willis explains.
+"That's how my grandmother did it, and I believe not washing the skillet is unsanitary."
+If the pan appears dry, she will apply a light layer of mineral oil and put it in a cooling oven to ensure any residual moisture is eliminated.
+For caked-on bits, she uses salt as a natural scrub.

 -